 Tyson Research Center is a 2,000-acre outdoor laboratory owned and managed by Washington University in St. Louis.

-Tyson Research Center’s mission is to provide a living landscape for environmental research and education as a component of Washington University’s International Center for Advanced Renewal Energy and Sustainability (I-CARES).
+Tyson Research Center’s mission is to provide a living landscape for environmental research and education as a component of Washington University’s International Center for Energy, Environment and Sustainability (InCEES).

 Tyson provides a landscape-scale experimental venue for studies on ecosystem sustainability.
 Research and educational opportunities are available for Washington University undergraduate and graduate students as well as researchers and students from nearby institutions.